Poteligeo FDA Approval History

 The most common adverse reactions (reported in ≥20% of patients) were rash, infusion related reactions, fatigue, diarrhea, musculoskeletal pain, and upper respiratory tract infection.

-Development History and FDA Approval Process for Poteligeo
+Development timeline for Poteligeo

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.